shawtan/notes/ENGL306Anotes.md

 ### Determining Word Class
 - Semantically: by its meaning
-- Morphology: what kind of affixes and morpological change does it employ
+- Morphology: what kind of affixes and morphological change does it employ
     - e.g Can you make it plural
 - Syntactically: Where and how is it used in a sentence